Jeff Stoutland: Alabama

 On January 14, 2011, Stoutland was named Alabama's offensive line coach, after Joe Pendry retired.
 During his brief tenure as OL coach at Alabama, the Crimson Tide won consecutive BCS national championships over the LSU Tigers (2011) and Notre Dame Fighting Irish (2012) respectively.

 Philadelphia Eagles

 On February 7, 2013, Stoutland was hired by the Philadelphia Eagles as the offensive line coach under head coach Chip Kelly.
 In 2016, Stoutland was retained under new Eagles head coach Doug Pederson.
 Stoutland won his first Super Bowl ring when the Eagles defeated the New England Patriots in Super Bowl LII.
 On March 7, 2018, Stoutland was given an additional role as run game coordinator.
 In 2021, Stoutland was retained under the Eagles new head coach Nick Sirianni.
+On February 5, 2023, Stoutland and the Eagles agreed to a contract extension.
+He won a second Super Bowl championship when the Eagles won Super Bowl LIX over the Kansas City Chiefs.